SiloCityLabs/blog/content/post/projects/blog.md

 If you know AMP its a quick way for viewers to get articles by disabling much of the bottlenecks in todays websites.

 Adding amp was quite a task, in doing so we ended up applying some of those modifications to our main website as well.
 We reduced the user of bootstrap submodules and shrunk the size of our css/js.
-We also ended up ditching jquery on the main website with the help of a library called bootstrap native which you can [read more about at sitepoint](https://www.sitepoint.com/use-bootstrap-components-without-jquery/).
+We ditched jQuery on the main website with the help of a library called [Bootstrap Native](https://www.sitepoint.com/use-bootstrap-components-without-jquery/).
+Our theme also had a few instances of jQuery that were fairly easy to convert to plain JS.

 You can see our amp support by prefixing /amp/ to any post url.
 For example [AMP: Installing nano text editor on Android](https://silocitylabs.com/amp/post/2019/09/26/installing-nano-android/)